jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

 The Western world's mass uniformity is why we're unhappy.
-Replication over adaption is unnatural.
-But ee're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply, etc. to the problems of our environment.
-We live a life of fragility.
+We're forced to live in a world so interconnected with "just in time" economics our lives have little antifragility.
+One plant does down, one port is closed, one virus pops up and the world feels massive pain.
+All because we're unfree to adapt our housing, work schedules, transportation methods, food supply, power generation etc. to our local environment.

+Keeping the era of mass-production going gives us a easy life in the good times, but great fragility when anything goes wrong.
 We're as unhappy as a camel would be if forced to live in the Amazon.

-It's expensive for a lifeform to live outside of its ecosystem.
+It's expensive for a lifeform to live a life of fragility outside of its ecosystem.
 That's why despite disagreeing on everything else, our politicians have agreed to keep borrowing more money.
 They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy alive.
-Unable to adapt is also why regular people owe so much money.
+Unable to adapt is also why regular people have so much debt.

-In short, can you imagine all the debt a polar bear would rack-up to live in the Sahara?
+In short, can you imagine all the money a polar bear would owe trying to live in the Sahara?
+Or a camel in the Amazon?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
 We borrow to avoid doing the hard work of finding more efficient ways of living and working in the era of mass-collaboration._

+## Happy Camels

+What makes a lifeform happy.
+The freedom to play the game of life.

+What holds Progressives and Conservatives back from letting us evolve locally, it's their addiction to choice.
+See, when Left and Right were born, the world was poor, hungry, and mostly untamed wilderness.
+By liberating people from the grips of the "nobles divine rights", Left/Right ideologies empowered our ancestors to tame the land with industrialization.

+During that era, free choice was always connected with a real-time problem.
+The majic of a new tool was created because candelight, famine, or blizzards were hard to live with.
+But as the era of mass-production made people warm, fed, and entertained, human choices lost their evolutionary partner of frontline problems.

+To make a happy camel, you need to put in its habitat.
+A place where it's adapted to live.
+And same for us.
+We need our own unique ecosystems, our own economies that are customized for our way of life.
+I call this "local need solved by local greed."
+It's great to make money, but only when its because of an adaption that increases the communities welfare and antifragility.
+That means the era of mass-collaboration will, as the saying does, "think global act local" and let camels live in the damn desert.

 ## Ideologues Don't Care About Evolution